LilithVinter/Learning-Coding/README.md

 <em> DISCLAIMER: This is currently a work-in-progress project.
 Not all features are finalized. </em>

 <h1> Weather App </h1>
 This is a web app developed as a final project using HTML, CSS, and Vanilla JavaScript.
 It is hosted on Netlify and utilizes both SheCodes Weather API to fetch weather data.
-The app allows users to search for the weather conditions of any city in the world and provides current weather conditions, a 7-day forecast, and current weather data.
+The app allows users to search for the weather conditions of any city in the world and provides current weather conditions and a 7-day forecast.

 <h2>How to Use</h2>
 To use the app, simply type the name of the city you want to search for in the search bar and press search.